kristalz/Computational_methods_Informatics/README.md

 Commonts: There is increased lack of separation from the three groups of queries when the PCA components increased.
 We know that the axes of PCA components are ranked in order of important by the % of variability in which that PC0 > PC1 > PC2.
 There is lack of separation in the differences along the less important axes (PC1 and PC2).
 In both `PC0 vs PC2` and `PC1 vs PC2`, the third query "Alzheimer/Cancer" disappears from the plots.
 Thus, we know that the variation among the papers can be best explained by PC0 and PC1, which is also illustrated from the plots.

-#### Question 3 Repeat the above using LDA instead of PCA.
-In your commentary, be sure to compare PCA vs LDA.
+#### Question 3 Now look at the distribution with the LDA projection.
+Note that if you have n categories (presumably 2 or maybe 3 for you), LDA will give at most n-1 reduced dimensions... so graphically show the LDA projection results in the way that you feel best captures the distribution.
+Comment on your choice, things you didn't chose and why, and any other differences about what you saw with PCA vs LDA.

 Package requirement:
 ```